Updated for 2022

 Rothco is a brand that is a gold standard in EMT Pants.
 My very first pair of EMT pants were the Rothco Deluxe EMT Pants.
 They have a rich history of supplying military and tactical gear.
 The company also works closely with military charities.

 Their EMT pant is comfortable, durable, and sharp-looking.

 They are made of a 65-35 poly-cotton blend and feature an elastic waistband for comfort as well as to keep shirts tucked in.

 They contain the four standard pants pockets as well as side cargo pockets with plenty of room.
 A very good choice of pants that is only outdone by higher rated brands due to ripstop fabrics and additional pockets.

 Additional specs for these pants can be found on this sheet.

 5. 5.11 Company Pant

-These pants feature a self-adjusting waistband and fully gusseted inseam to allow for maximum mobility.
+These pants feature a self-adjusting waistband and a fully gusseted inseam to allow for maximum mobility.
 The fabric is fade, shrink, and wrinkle-resistant for a truly professional look during all parts of a shift.
-The drawbacks of this pant are obvious, lack of storage, not as durable as other brands.
+The drawbacks of these pants are obvious, lack of storage, not being as durable as other brands.